 John provides data-rich presentations on local renewable energy for the common citizen, and has wowed crowds from Presque Isle, Maine to San Francisco to Berlin.
 He’s keynoted conferences like Solar Energy Focus in Washington, DC, and the Midwest Energy Fair.

-John’s work appears most regularly on Energy Self-Reliant States, a blog with timely and compelling analysis of current energy discussions and policy.
-The posts are frequently enriched by charts, translating the complex economics of energy into tools for advancing local energy ownership.
+John’s work appears most regularly on ILSR’s website.
+His posts (and those of his colleagues) are frequently enriched by charts, translating the complex economics of energy into tools for advancing local energy ownership.

 Reach John on Twitter @johnffarrell or by email at email@example.com